strayiker/smart-home-media-assistant-telegram-bot/README.md

 ### Prerequisites

+**The following software is required to be installed on your PC:**

+1. Git.
-1. Docker installed on your PC (or Podman, or any other container tool you prefer)
+1. Docker (or Podman, or any other container tool you prefer).
-2. qBittorrent client installed and configured on your PC

-### For Windows Users
+1. qBittorrent.

+**For Windows Users:**

-Make sure you have `Make` for Windows.
-You can download it from the [GnuWin](https://gnuwin32.sourceforge.net/packages/make.htm), or install using `winget:`
+Additionally, make sure you have `Make` for Windows.
+You can download it from [GnuWin](https://gnuwin32.sourceforge.net/packages/make.htm), or install it using `winget:`

 ```bash
 winget install -e --id GnuWin32.Make